Ok, so I’ve decided to boost my business and add a voiceover to my project.

 • Audio quality

-A professional voice talent records your project using high-quality recording equipment, and can produce clear sound without background noise.
+A professional voice actor records your project using high-quality recording equipment, and can produce clear sound without background noise.

 • Information retention

-Research shows that listeners are more likely to retain what they hear, when the message is delivered by a professional voice talent.
+Research shows that listeners are more likely to retain what they hear, when the message is delivered by a professional voice actor.

 Here's a little demonstration: